Give it to God – 6 Powerful Ways to Let Go and Let God Handle It

 I had at that time started praying that God would make a way for us to go back home.
 I prayed for it every day!

-It is Easier to Give it to God When Not in Need
+It is Easier to Trust God When Not in Need

-I was willing to let go and let God answer that prayer when I added it to my prayer list, BEFORE the difficulties arose.
-But it was easy to forget that request and to forget to give it to God and let Him be in control when I was in the middle of all these trials.
+You see, I was all too willing to hand it all over to God and let Him just answer that prayer His way when I first added it to my prayer list, BEFORE the difficulties arose.
+But it was easy to forget that request when I was in the middle of all the mess.
+It was easy to start heading in a different direction when things got tough.

 I had this plan for how God should have worked things.
-I always believed I was giving it to God but the reality was I was directing Him.
+I always believed I was giving the situation to God but the reality was I was directing Him.
 We often do that, don’t we?

-Give it to God – What Does it Mean to Fully Surrender to God?
+What Does it Mean to Surrender to God?

 The Merriam Webster dictionary defines “surrender” as: